I worked at Quaero full-time (More than a year)

 Small duck in a pond of big tech geese...need to get your name out because hardly anybody in the world of big brand or big media has heard of Quaero.

 Be ready for the big exit because it is forthcoming.

 I applied through other source.
-The process took 2 weeks - interviewed at Quaero in June 2011.
+The process took 2 weeks.
+I interviewed at Quaero (Charlotte, NC) in June 2011.

 I initially applied to Quaero online, but did not get any traction from that and personally reached out to management using Linkedin.
 The contact was respectful and attentive, and gave me an HR contact to send my resume to.
 I did but never heard back, and a month or so later, I checked back in with the initial contact (senior executive).
 He then forwarded me resume to a new VP in charge of hiring for the position, and CC'd me on it.
 Several weeks--probably almost 3 months--then went by without hearing anything.
 I received an automatic e-mail rejection from my online application.

 Then, out of nowhere, the new VP reached out to me and asked for a phone conversation.
 By this point I was interviewing/had offers from a few different places, and she understood that urgency and things moved quickly.
 She explained she had sat on my resume until the specific need came up, and now felt I would be a great fit for the opportunity.
 She set up phone interviews with 4 people in various positions.
 I heard back the following day that the feedback had been positive, and I was scheduled for an on-site interview at their headquarters the next week.
 I met with the CEO and was taken to lunch by a director.
 I also had a phone interview with an HR professional.